defy-irys/BIS_StaCruz/contributing.md

 6. Wait for review
 7. Merge after approval

-## Pull Request Template
+## Pull Request Template when creating a PR, include:

-- What does this PR do?
+- What changed: Brief description

-- Related issue
+- Why: Reason for change

+- Testing: How to test

-- Screenshots (if UI changes)
+- Screenshots: For UI changes

-- Testing steps
+- Linked Issues: Reference any related issues